 Since kids there's always one question when peering into the cockpit – What are the 5 best buttons in the cockpit?

-The dashboard with hundreds of buttons, levers and knobs controlling things the average traveler can’t begin to understand is a sight to see.
+The dashboard with hundreds of buttons, levers and knobs controlling things the average traveller can’t begin to understand is a sight to see.

 Now, Pilot Mark Vanhoenacker is letting the rest of us in on a few of the cockpit secrets.
 In an article penned for The Telegraph, Vanhoenacker says each of the hundreds of buttons in a plane’s cockpit controls ingenious technology and carefully crafted aspects of the user experience.

-As part of his article, Vanhoenacker revealed five of the coolest buttons and even went so far as to suggest travelers ask the pilot about them when boarding their next flight.
+As part of his article, Vanhoenacker revealed five of the coolest and most important buttons and even went so far as to suggest travellers ask the pilot about them when boarding their next flight.

 - The Execute Key (or EXEC Key)